 While these measures will help keep your health from deteriorating in some cases, the only real way to prevent smoking related fatigue and health complications is to quit.
 There are many smoking cessation aids available for this purpose, so you can easily find something that will work for you.

 A note of warning to those who make the choice to quit: for the first several days, you will feel exhausted and irritable.
 This is your body withdrawing from the nicotine.
-According to Healthline, nicotine withdrawal symptoms peak in the first 12 to 24 hours after quitting.
+Nicotine withdrawal symptoms peak in the first 12 to 24 hours after quitting.
 Symptoms should slowly begin to subside after that.
 You can use a nicotine replacement product to wean off of nicotine if you feel that withdrawal symptoms are too much to handle.

 For more motivation to quit smoking once and for all, visit The Real Cost of Smoking.